rogov-dvp/medical-imaging-matching/docs/team_meeting_notes/term2/March16.md

 #### BLockers/Surprises
 - Compatibility issues with tensor flow versions varying
 - Gradient Issue, now know where it is coming from.
 CNN says there is no real loss for the embedding
-- The GPU server is not working as it is supposed to
+- The GPU server is not working as it is supposed to connected with Quinn to fix